Zarhad-01/Multinational-Retail-Data-Centralisation/README.md

 4. **AWS Configuration:**
 - Ensure you have AWS credentials set up for accessing RDS and S3 services.
 This typically involves setting up `~/.aws/credentials`.

+## Database Tables

+After the cleaning and processing steps, the database tables have been organized into two main folders to highlight the changes and improvements made:

+- `completed-database-tables/`: This directory contains the final versions of the database tables after cleaning and optimization.
+If you're interested in the cleaned data ready for analysis or database storage, please refer to this folder.

+- `original-database-tables/`: This directory holds the original versions of the database tables before cleaning.
+If you wish to see the data in its initial state or compare it with the cleaned versions, this is where you can find those files.

+Feel free to explore these folders to better understand the transformations applied to the data as part of the Multinational Retail Data Centralisation project.

 ## Usage
 ### Python Scripts: